TheSchoolRun

 • They have religious or cultural emphases that they want their children to inherit

-Home schooled children
+Home educated children

-Clearly an individual education would suit a child who does not ‘fit’, but will it ever help them to fit in later on in life?
+Clearly an individual education would suit a child who does not ‘fit’, but will it help them to fit in later on in life?

 Beverley Riley’s children are clear testaments to the claims by home educators that their pupils are generally very sociable, confident and outgoing young individuals.
 Home educated children are strongly encouraged to take up hobbies in order to satisfy their social needs.
 As a result many friendships are born out of common interest rather than dictated by age and gender.